cabo/cbor-packed/draft-bormann-cbor-packed.md

 Terminology         {#terms}
 ------------

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{!RFC2119}}.
+{::boilerplate bcp14}

 The definitions of {{-bis}} apply.
 The term "byte" is used in its now customary sense as a synonym for "octet".
-Where bit arithmetic is explained, this document uses the notation familiar from the programming language C (including C++14's 0bnnn binary literals), except that, in the plain text form of this document. the operator "^" stands for exponentiation.
+Where bit arithmetic is explained, this document uses the notation familiar from the programming language C (including C++14's 0bnnn binary literals), except that, in the plain text form of this document, the operator "^" stands for exponentiation.

 # Packed CBOR